hazelrc/Game-UI-System-Prototype-Unity/README.md

 ## 🔹 Short Introduction

-Game-UI-System-Prototype-Unity is a Unity-based slicing arcade prototype inspired by fast-paced object interaction mechanics.
+Game-UI-System-Prototype-Unity is a Unity slicing game prototype inspired by fruit ninja.

-The project focuses on building a modular gameplay system integrated with structured UI/UX architecture, responsive audio-visual feedback, and scalable difficulty logic.
+This project was developed as part of the Unity "Create with Code" course.
+The initial structure follows the guided learning modules, where I implemented core systems step-by-step to understand gameplay architecture.

+After completing the guided implementation, I refined parts of the logic and extended the system by adding additional features such as volume controls and improved UI interactions.

+The main focus of this project is understanding how gameplay mechanics, UI systems, and feedback elements integrate within a structured Unity environment.

 ---